MoOyeg/testFlask/README.md

 EOF
 ```

-- **The above alert should only fire when the we have more than 4 keys in the application, go to the application webpage and add more than 4 keys to the DB, we should be able to get an alert when we go to Monitoring-Alerts-AlertManager UI(Top of Page)**
+- **The above alert should only fire when we have more than 4 keys in the application, go to the application webpage and add more than 4 keys to the DB, we should get an alert when we go to Monitoring-Alerts-AlertManager UI(Top of Page)**

 ## Openshift Serverless